DroverLtd/test-automation-challenge/README.md

 * Select a date & time you would like the care to be delivered.
 * Click on the blue button "Continue".
 * Fill your insurance history.
-* We will ask you for your driver license data.
+* We will ask you for your driver's license data.
 You can use any number (E.g MORGA657054SM9IJ) and for the picture, use any file on your computer and click on "Continue".
-* Based on the data your on the step before, you might see a warning saying that you won't be able to use Drover's ensurance and you need to use your own, just proceed.
+* Based on the data your on the step before, you might see a warning saying that you won't be able to use Drover's insurance and you need to use your own, just proceed.
-* For Payment informationm use this test UK creditcard `4000 0082 6000 0000`.
+* For Payment information use this test UK credit card `4000 0082 6000 0000`.
 Everything else you can fill with anything as long as it is "valid".
 * If you get to the page "Please complete your Credit Kudos affordability check" that's it. :)

 ## What Do We Expect From You?

-* As you noticed, during the `step-by-step` flow we didn't mentioned any validation checks.
+* As you noticed, during the `step-by-step` flow we didn't mention any validation checks.
 You will be the judge of what you think it's important to check during the user flow.
 * You can use the technology you think it's going to be the best.
 At Drover we have CI/CD in place so during the process of deciding the right technologies to automate this use case keep that in mind.
-* Your test suite is expected to grow over time and also to be maintained by others so overall organization and documentation is highly appreacited.
+* Your test suite is expected to grow over time and also to be maintained by others so overall organization and documentation are highly appreciated.

 ------